PhamDuong1311/Viettel_report/31-dec/doc_implement_arp.md

 # Software Design Description
-## For ARP Implementation using Raw SocketSocket
+## For ARP Implementation using Raw Socket

 Version 0.1
 Prepared by Pham Hong Duong